aeternity/protocol/channels/OFF-CHAIN.md

 state is a valid outcome, then return it, co-signed, in an `update_ack` message.

-The `block_hash` is the hash of the on-chain environment the state had been computed and it or any more recent block could be used to validate it.
+The `block_hash` is the hash of which on-chain environment was used for computing the state and either this blcok or any more recent one could be used to validate the state.
 Signatures or Generic Account's meta transactions are checked according to the latest channel object persisted on-chain.
 If there are updates that are contact executions using on-chain data: the block of `block_hash` is being used for building a consistent state on both participant's side.

 ```
   name                  size (bytes)